 Another great Estate to check out for hiking is Flinders-Goolman Conservation Estate.

-This places has 2,200 hectares and offers extensive forests and rugged volcanic peaks and slopes including Flinders Peak, Mt Blaine, Mt Catherine and Mt Goolman.
+This place has 2,200 hectares and offers extensive forests and rugged volcanic peaks and slopes including Flinders Peak, Mt Blaine, Mt Catherine and Mt Goolman.

 The area has different walks from easy to more difficult for all the family.
 You could easily spend the day out here.